pratyushmp/Python-Notifications/README.md

 # Python-Notifications
-This program generates a windows notification for reminding us to drink water every hour
+This program generates a notification for reminding us to drink water every hour

 ![](images/output.png)
 ## Requirements